 22nd September: Vettel, Singapore 2013 & 2019

-Sebastian Vettel is the latest driver to have claimed a second win at a circuit on the same day as an earlier victory.
-He did so on 22nd September 2019 at the Singapore Grand Prix.
+Sebastian Vettel became the latest driver to join the list on 22nd September 2019 at the Singapore Grand Prix.
 The German had previously won the event at the Marina Bay Street Circuit on the same day in 2013.